 The first student to enter the Dragons’ Den was international exchange student, Veyza Rodriguez, She was followed closely by Musharaf Dhanji, Christopher Ax, Robert Peveling Oberhag and finally Darius Ghesmati as they pitched their ideas one by one.

 The non-disclosure agreement signed by all members of the audience prevents us from revealing the content of the individual pitches but all four ideas displayed a high degree of originality and innovation.

-The overall winner was MBA student, Musharaf Dhanji, whose his business idea managed to impress all four of our Dragons with and gained wide spread praise from the audience.
+The overall winner was MBA student Musharaf Dhanji whose business idea managed to impress all four of our Dragons and gained widespread praise from the audience.

 After the event the audience mixed with the dragons and student entrepreneurs at the drinks reception.
 Conversation naturally turned to new ideas, meetings and business as our students showed their networking skills were as finally honed as their ideas.

 Thank you to all the alumni and students who took part in this event and made it such a huge success.